CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 ![](img/raw_1_loop.png)

 The above chart shows the speed up or slow down associated with enabling each algorithm/technique for release mode.
-We see a slightly different story with this as caching stream compaction and material sorting all add overhead to the system.
+We see a slightly different story with this as caching, stream compaction and material sorting all add overhead to the system.
 This to me was interesting.
 I am not sure how some of the code changes to tell this part of the picture.

 more information below for each algorithm in the algorithm analysis.